 Paperbacks by 21st Century authors:

-If you find the Old Testament hard to understand or apply to 21st century Christians, why not try one of our "Understanding the Old Testament" series: The Gospel in Job by Yannick Ford (also available in hardback), Lessons from Ezra or Lessons from Nehemiah by Ted Murray, Christ is My Beloved, studies in the Song of Solomon by George Stevens, or Psalm 119: A commentary on the Entire Psalm by Cor Bruins?
+If you find the Old Testament hard to understand or apply to 21st century Christians, why not try one of our "Understanding the Old Testament" series: The Gospel in Job by Yannick Ford (also available in hardback), Lessons from Ezra or Lessons from Nehemiah by Ted Murray, or Christ is My Beloved, studies in the Song of Solomon by George Stevens?

 David Anderson lives in Newcastle on Tyne, where he is an active member of the assembly meeting in Edgefield Gospel Hall.
 He is married to Gillian and they have four adult children.
 For many years he was involved in organising children's summer camps at Fenham Farm, Northumberland.
 He is currently involved in preaching and teaching amongst UK assemblies; and at conferences.
 He is a regular contributor to Christian magazines and is a member of the Truth for Today broadcasts' team.
 Since his retirement from industry in 1998, He has been a tutor for both UK and overseas students engaged in Emmaus Bible School correspondence courses.